aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLTX via C# or Online App" h2=".NET API for PPSM to XLTX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert PPSM files to XLTX.

+The process of converting PPSM to XLTX is simple and straightforward.
+It can be done in two steps.
+Firstly, you need to use Aspose.Slides for .NET to export the PPSM file to HTML.
+This component provides a wide range of features and capabilities, including the ability to export presentations to HTML.
+It also supports a variety of other file formats, such as PPT, PPTX, PPS, PPSX, PPTM, POTX, POT, POTM, and more.

+Once the PPSM file has been exported to HTML, you can then use Aspose.Cells for .NET to convert the HTML to XLTX.
+This component provides a powerful Spreadsheet Programming API that enables developers to easily create, manipulate and convert various spreadsheet file formats.
+It supports a variety of file formats, including XLS, XLSX, XLSM, XLTX, CSV, HTML, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, you can easily convert PPSM files to XLTX within any .NET, C#, ASP.NET and VB.NET application.
+It provides a simple and straightforward process that can be completed in two steps.
+Firstly, you need to use Aspose.Slides for .NET to export the PPSM file to HTML.
+After that, you can use Aspose.Cells for .NET to convert the HTML to XLTX.
+This process is quick and easy, and it provides a reliable and efficient way to convert PPSM files to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}